Medina Yoro Foulah and Niaming Latrine Project – Senegal

 – Conducting joint soap-making / handwashing classes at all eight schools with students and parents

-– Purchasing construction materials, creating inventory list, and monitoring material use
+– Purchasing construction materials, creating an inventory list, and monitoring material use

 – Tutoring / mentoring female students at all eight schools